Senior Gear Editor

 Honorable Mentions

 We’ve also tested the Heybike Brawn with an incredible 1400W peak-power motor for zippy acceleration.
-However, we found it to be very similar to the Lectric XP, and being a bit pricier we gave the nod to the XP.
+However, we found it to be very similar to the Lectric XP 2.0, and being a bit pricier, we gave the nod to the XP.

 The Himiway Zebra is another fat tire ebike we’ve tested and were quite impressed with, boasting an 80-mile range on pedal assist.
 While no ebike will truly attain the full advertised range in real-world conditions, testing has proven the Zebra to be a true long-range ebike.
 However, the torque sensor on this bike wasn’t our favorite among all the models we tested.

-Ride1Up’s Cafe Cruiser rides the edge of what we’d consider to be a fat tire ebike.
-With three-inch tires, it certainly qualifies as such, but with an upright pedaling stance and swept-back handlebars, we found this bike to be better suited to city streets than off-road activities.
+The Electric Bike Co.
+Model R rides the edge of what we’d consider to be a fat tire ebike.
+With 2.35-inch tires, it almost qualifies as such, and with an upright pedaling stance and swept-back handlebars, we found this bike to be better suited to city streets than off-road activities.
+It is also incredibly customizable, from colors to handlebar style, to add-ons like storage and racks, if you’re stoked on personalization.

 Model Price Range Top Speed Motor Battery Weight Payload